ironbar/arc25/docs/modeling/Iteration_26_more_compute.md

 - [ ] Strong compute
   - [x] Clone arc25 repo, for that I have to add a new public key to github.
   - [x] Create python environment
-  - [ ] Create dataset for BARC induction model
+  - [x] Create dataset for BARC induction model
   - [x] Add data to repo for simplicity
+  - [x] Create a sample RL training script
   - [ ] Launch first experiment, with wandb, saving to artifacts
   - [ ] Create multiple experiments
-  - [ ] How to get the artifacts?
+  - [x] How to get the artifacts?
+It seems I can make the artifacts available to a running workstation
-  - [ ] Create a sample RL training script